Philippines country profile

 His tough talking on the subjects - including a pledge to have thousands of offenders killed - scandalised the political establishment, but proved popular with Filipinos tired of the status quo.

 In his first year in office, he launched a controversial anti-drugs campaign with a call to citizens and the police to conduct extra-judicial killings of suspects; thousands are thought to have died since.

 Mr Duterte, who denies running vigilante death squads during his 22 years as mayor of Davao City, told the BBC in October 2016 that he had himself shot dead three men during that time, although a spokesman later said this was not to be taken literally.

-The new president has also suggested he wants to court China, at the expense of the Philippines' traditionally close ties to the US.
+The president has also suggested he wants to court China, at the expense of the Philippines' traditionally close ties to the US.

 - Read full profile

 Powerful commercial interests control or influence much of the media.

 The lively TV scene is dominated by free-to-air networks ABS-CBN and GMA.
 Some Manila-based networks broadcast in local languages.
 Cable TV has extensive reach.

 Films, comedies and entertainment shows attract the largest audiences.